yext/pages-starter-react-locations/README.md

 This repository provides a basic example of how to start developing a React site on the Yext Pages system.

+Follow this Track on Hitchhikers to build a full website with Search, Directories, Analytics and more based off of this starter repo: https://hitchhikers.yext.com/tracks/pages-development/

 ## Getting Started

 ### Prerequisites